JamieHeather/novel-tcr-alleles/README.md

 * Number-Donors-Searched
   * The total number of individuals that were screened in the assay where the allele was detected (label '1' if not known)

 Running `compile-alleles.py` in the `scripts/` dir will read in all of the suitably provided input files, and concatenate them together, outputting a table where each row is a unique novel allele, with columns annotating the relevant details from the datasets in which they appear.
 This output file will appear in the root directory, named in the format `novel-TCR-alleles-YYYY-MM-DD-vX.X.X.tsv`, based on the date of running and the version of the repo, which should increment per changes to the input data.
+Any existing output files fitting that format in the root directory will be moved to the `archive/` directory.

 Note that apart from selection of studies, no specific QC or additional validation has been applied to the sequences in question.
 The summary file does however contain columns of total numbers of datasets and donors each sequence was observed in.